zio/zio/docs/howto/use_module_pattern.md

 > This is to have a nice syntax to access effects like `Newsletter.>.send(id, recipients)`.
 > You can use the `@accessible` macro from [zio-macros][link-zio-macros] to derrive this boilerplate code automatically.

-Should you need to create a test implementation it will most likely have diffrent dependencies (or none at all).
+Should you need to create a test implementation it will most likely have different dependencies (or none at all).

 ## Advantages using module pattern